SageHourihan/SageHourihan/README.md

 ## Hi there!👋🏻

 I am a Software Engineer - working with EDI and developing B2B solutions by day.
-Wanna be fullstack engineer by night.
 Addicted to automating business processes with VBA and Python scripts.

 ### Skills 👨🏼‍💻